salbaroudi/Quoridor/devlog.md

         -quite a few issues here.
 Javascript
         - dev strategy: just use live-server and do dev work in the old html/jquery files. and copy the code over.
             => trying to run build and glob will eat up too much time.

+### October 1st:

+- stated using chatGPT to assist in coding.
+It gave good advice on library imports, and jQuery hacks.
+- For my UI, my initialization sequence breaks my model of not accessing player objects directly.
+I will try to maintain this rule for the main turn loop, and leave init as a special case (where it is allowed).